pwnjack/journal/_posts/2015-01-14-make-header-fixed-page-scrolls-position.md

   - scroll
   - sticky
 ---
-This is a nice technique to make the header of your website become fixed when the page scrolls to it&#8217;s position, and go back in position when you scroll up again.
+This is a nice technique to make the header of your website become fixed when the page scrolls to it's position, and go back in position when you scroll up again.

-The script will add the &#8220;sticky&#8221; class to the header when the page scrolls down and remove it when it scrolls back up.
+The script will add the "sticky" class to the header when the page scrolls down and remove it when it scrolls back up.
 Simple and efficent.

-Here&#8217;s the fiddle:
+Here's the fiddle: